 Among the population in Tafjord and Fjørå it was expected that Langhammaren would fall down some day, but the full consequences of this were not foreseen.

 At 03.10 in the night on the 7. of April 1934 the population in Tafjord woke up by the sound of a gigantic boom as from an enormous explosion, and the ground was shaking.
 What had happened was that Langhammaren had fallen down from 730 meters above sea level, pushing a large scree called Heggurda in front of it downwards and into the fjord.
-In all 3 million cubic meters of rock went into the fjord, creating a wave which reached 63.5 meters on the other side, and then split into one tsunami moving inwards and another tsunami moving outwards the fjord.
+In all 3 million cubic meters of rock went into the fjord, creating a wave which reached 63.5 meters height on its highest, and then split into one tsunami moving inwards and another tsunami moving outwards the fjord.

 In the darkness people were confused, but after a while large waves of sea water flowed with tremendous force inwards land in Tafjord and Fjørå.
 Three waves occurred, of which the last was the largest.
-It has been estimated that the last wave reached Tafjord with the speed of 160 meters pr. hour.
+It has been estimated that the last wave reached Tafjord with the speed of 160 kilometers per hour.
 In Tafjord the waves were up to 17 meters high, reaching up to 300 meters inwards land, crushing houses and other buildings, moving large boats inwards land and killing 23 people.
 A complete chaos was created with high-voltage electric lines breaking together, people and animals screaming in desperation in the waves and houses, and even the nerve-racking continuous sound from a short-circuited hooter onboard a boat which had been lifted a long distance inwards land.

 In Fjørå the waves were up to 13 meters high, crushing houses and other buildings and even removing the soil almost totally.
 17 people lost their lives.

 The waves created material damage up to 50 kilometers away and could be noticed on a distance of up to 100 kilometers, that means in large parts of the Sunnmøre district.